Running LLMs locally on a Mac

 4 Programmatic access via transformers

 When we want to do things to a model — embed text, fine-tune, run interpretability tools, sample from internal layers, anything that touches the model internals — we drop down to Hugging Face transformers in our own Python process.
-Also transformers is just a process I can run; it doesn’t need or want to be a server.
+It doesn’t need or want to be a server.

 Embeddings for search are why I currently do this.
-For this I want sentence-transformers, a thin wrapper around transformers that exposes the embedding API:
+For this I want sentence-transformers (uv pip install sentence-transformers — pulls torch with it), a thin wrapper around transformers that exposes the embedding API:

 from sentence_transformers import SentenceTransformer